Starry Night Over the Rhone by Vincent Van Gogh

 Photograph and assembly Raymond Martinez © 2012

-The positioning takes into account the steeples of the church of St Julien and St Martin du Méjan, the bend of the Rhône and the bridge of Trinquetaille.
+The positioning takes into account the steeples of the St. Julien and St. Martin du Méjan churches, the curve of the Rhône, and the Trinquetaille Bridge.

 The angle in which the landscape of the painting is inscribed – Image Google Earth